 - Supporting data analysis to determine aggregated historical peak loads on distribution transformers and conductors

-- Aggregating data by retail electricity provider to settle the wholesale market
+- Aggregating data by retail electricity suppliers to settle the wholesale market

 With Whom We Share Electricity Information

-Access to your Electricity Information is limited to you; anyone you have authorized to review, administer, and/or pay on your account; PPL (including authorized PPL employees); those PPL vendors who need authorized access to provide specified services to you or to PPL; or in connection with a corporate change or dissolution (including, for example, a merger, acquisition, reorganization, consolidation, bankruptcy, liquidation, sale of assets, or wind down of business).
-If you purchase your electricity supply from a retail electricity provider, that provider company will also have access to your data.
+Access to your Electricity Information is limited to: you; anyone you have authorized to review, administer, and/or pay on your account; PPL (including authorized PPL employees); our service providers; energy suppliers; or in connection with a corporate change or dissolution (including, for example, a merger, acquisition, reorganization, consolidation, bankruptcy, liquidation, sale of assets, or wind down of business), any involved parties and any of their or our advisors (including, for example, legal counsel, accountants and consultants).
+If you purchase your electricity supply from a retail electricity supplier, that company will also have access to your data.

 Security of Electricity Information